Growing lettuce is relatively easy. Well, as long as it is cool enough.

 Do you know how many colourful varieties with different kinds of leaves there are?

 You can plant the most beautiful swirls and patterns just out of lettuce!

 But even individual plants or clumps of a few, strategically placed, can look as gorgeous as any typical bedding flower.

 So lets finally get into growing the stuff!

 Direct seeding is the easiest way to grow lettuce.

-To thin, cut the surplus lettuce plants rather than pulling them out, so you don't damage the roots of the neighbouring plants.
+To thin your seedlings if they are too dense, cut the surplus lettuce plants rather than pulling them out, so you don't damage the roots of the neighbouring plants.